hootsuite/token-ui/README.md

 # TokenUI

 [![GitHub license](https://img.shields.io/badge/license-Apache%202-lightgrey.svg)](https://raw.githubusercontent.com/Carthage/Carthage/master/LICENSE.md)
 [![GitHub release](https://img.shields.io/github/release/carthage/carthage.svg)](https://github.com/Carthage/Carthage/releases)
 [![Carthage Compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)
 [![Cocoapods Compatible](https://img.shields.io/cocoapods/v/Alamofire.svg)](https://img.shields.io/cocoapods/v/Alamofire.svg)

 TokenUI is a swift Framework for creating and managing a text input component that allows to add 'tokens' rendered as pills.

 TokenUI has been developed for use in the Hootsuite iOS app.

 ## Features

 - TokenUI provides a layer on top of a `UITextView` that creates and responds to Tokens as the user types and taps.
-- Keeps the same functionalities as a regular `UITextView` so the user can insert, delete and manipulate text even without any added tokens.
+- It keeps the same functionalities as a regular `UITextView` so the user can insert, delete and manipulate text even without any added tokens.

 ![TokenUI Demo](https://github.com/hootsuite/token-ui/tree/master/Demo/Resources/TokenUIDemo.gif)

 ## Requirements

-- iOS 9.3+
+- iOS 10.3+
-- Xcode 7.3+
+- Xcode 8.0+

 ## Demo Projects

 See the demo project provided for example usage of the TokenUI framework.

 ## Installation